-The following procedures shall apply to all lands, as approved by City Council, with the development status of Non-developable Lands.
+The following procedures shall apply to all lands with the development status of Non-developable Lands.

 - 5.5.1 The Director or designee shall present to City Council, at an incamera meeting, listing values for Non-developable Lands on a price per square foot area basis.
 The price per square foot value of Non-developable Lands shall be listed by ward, recognizing the difference in locations and property values.
 The values will be based on comparable values in recognition that the size of the land will add value to the property and, although undevelopable on its own, once consolidated with the adjoining property, may allow for the adjoining property owner to provide in-fill housing or an increased use. - 5.5.2 The disposal of Non-developable Lands shall be only to adjoining property owners.
-The Property Section shall notify, in writing, the adjacent owner(s) of the lands being available for sale. - a.
-Should adjoining property owners be interested in the lands, a general rule shall be to subdivide the lands equally, with all costs associated with the subdivision the full responsibility of the purchasers. - b.
+The Director or designee may notify the adjacent owner(s) of the lands being available for sale. - a.
+Should adjoining property owners be interested in the lands, a general rule shall be to subdivide the lands equally, with all costs associated with the subdivision the full responsibility of the purchasers.

+- b.
 Should adjoining property owners be interested in the lands as a whole, they shall each submit a proposal to the Director or Designee for Administration's review.
-Administration will evaluate the proposals and intended use of the lands with specific attention to the existing character of the neighborhood, zoning of the lands and adjoining properties, compliance with existing development parameters, and the existing topography and elevation of the lands.
-The Director or designee shall prepare a report summarizing the proposal(s) received and provide a recommendation which best meets the City's objectives for City Council's decision. - 5.5.3 Notwithstanding Section 5.5.1, the Director or designee may bring forward the disposal of Non-Developable lands at less than the price per square foot value for City Council's consideration if the sale is in conjunction with affordable housing, a not-for-profit organization, an Economic Development initiative, poses a life safety issue, or if the benefit of taxes surmounts the maintenance costs to the City.
+Administration will evaluate the proposals and intended use of the lands with specific attention to the existing character of the neighborhood, zoning of the lands and adjoining properties, compliance with existing development parameters, and the existing topography and elevation of the lands. - c.
+Should there only be one interested party or if Administration sees a benefit of all of the lands being sold to one party based on the parameters listed in 5.5.2 b., the Director or Designee may offer the lands for sale to only one property owner. - 5.5.3 Notwithstanding Section 5.5.1, the Director or designee may bring forward the disposal of Non-Developable lands at less than the price per square foot value for City Council's consideration if the sale is in conjunction with affordable housing, a not-for-profit organization, an Economic Development initiative, poses a life safety issue, or if the benefit of taxes surmounts the maintenance costs to the City.